 If business owner updates any visit, then in customer record add date and Update date will be captured in DB.

 Employees will be able to view the last visit of the customer in the add visit form.
+Before developing these please showcase the form

 On Add Visit Last visit is reset (Form will be open having fields Customer Name, Servicer Taken & service Provider and provision to update Service Taken & Service Provider (Service & Service Provider is non mandatory) and if service is added, date & latest Service will be updated and if not then only date is updated